-As the clean crisp days and cooler nights of the season provide you with a brand new cruising experience, it will welcome
+As the clean crisp days and cooler nights of the season provide you with a brand new cruising experience that welcomes

-all Loopers to the Heartland of America.
-The locals will start noticing fewer summer vacation crowds, as milder temperatures
+all Loopers into the heartland.
+The locals will start noticing fewer summer vacation crowds, as milder temperatures bring

 doubt the most vividly colorful reason to cruise the Loop by the seasons.

 Whether you enjoy the timeless sites of history, the excitement of cityscapes or the solitude of natural sanctuaries;